Contact Us

-Large, public displays of fireworks are beautiful and fun to watch; however, they can be dangerous at the home level if not handled properly and safely.
+Large, professional displays of fireworks are beautiful and fun to watch; however, they can be dangerous if not handled properly or in a safe manner.
+Learn more about the dangers of fireworks and the risks involved so you can be safe for the holiday.

 Many fireworks injuries involve the hands, head, eyes, arms and legs.

 Hands tend to be the most injured body part since many fireworks are typically held.
-Fireworks can result not just in severe burns, but when it explodes while in the hand, it can tear the hand apart or cause severe damage to the muscles, impairing future use.
+Fireworks can result not just in severe burns, but when they explode while in the hand, they can tear the hand apart or cause severe damage to the muscles, impairing future use.
 One or more fingers can be lost, too.

 Other types of injuries include: